Water Sports Tender Opportunity – Deadline 5pm April 3rd 2023

 Q. Is the toilet block open?

-A. At the moment no however the toilet block building will be re-opened to the public.
+A. At the moment the toilet block is only available to clients of event organisers, however the intention is to be able to open the toilet block building to the general public.

-Q. When can I take my canoe / paddle board onto the water?
+Q. Can I take my canoe / paddle board onto the water?

 Q. Can I swim at the reservoir?